wcy123/100ms_dot_emacs/README.md

 In the sample `init.el`, I can start emacs in less than 100ms and I still uses many packages.

-How to setup the sample `init.el`?
+## How to setup the sample `init.el`?

+### build it from source code

-First of all, you must compile `init.el` into `init.elc`.
-As mentioned aboved, it installs and builds everything.
+First of all, you need to compile `init.el` into `init.elc`.
+As mentioned aboved, it does not only build `init.el`, but also download(clone), build, and install everything, it takes sereral minutes if you have a decent network connection.

 ```
 make